 Where to Set Up Your Cart

 You should set up your cart in a place that is comfortable and where you'll use it often.
-I like to keep mine next to a rocking chair in my daughter's nursery.
+I like to keep mine next to a glider in my daughter's nursery.
 I'll also bring it into the living room when I'm watching TV.

 A pumping cart can help keep you organized and make pumping or breastfeeding even easier!
 I've been using mine for a few weeks now and absolutely love it.
 The total cost of the project ended up being about $40 for me and I love that I can re-use everything when I'm done with my pumping journey.